Gravity of Mars: Areoid

 The areoid is a planetary geoid that represents the gravitational and rotational equipotential figure of Mars, analogous to the concept of geoid ("sea level") on Earth.
 This has been set as the reference frame for developing the MOLA Mission Experiment Gridded Data Records (MEGDRs), which is a global topography model.
 The topography model is important in mapping the geomorphological features and understanding different kinds of processes on Mars.

 To derive the areoid, two parts of works are required.
 First, as gravity data is essential for identifying the position of the center of mass of the planet, which is largely affected by the distribution of the mass of the interior, radio tracking data of spacecraft is necessary.
 This was largely done by the Mars Global Surveyor (MGS).
 Then, the MOLA 2 instrument aboard the MGS, which operates at 400-km elevation orbit, could measure the range (distance) between the spacecraft and the ground surface through counting the round-trip time of flight of the pulse from the instrument.
 Combination of these two works allows the areoid as well as the MEGDRs to be constructed.

 Based on the above, the areoid has taken the radius as the mean radius of the planet at the equator as 3396 km.

 Surface landing

-As there is a large distance between Mars and Earth, immediate command to the lander is almost impossible and the landing relies highly on its autonomous system.
-It has been recognized that to avoid failure, precise understanding of the gravity field of Mars is essential for the landing projects, so that offsetting factors and uncertainties of gravitational effects could be minimized, allowing for a smooth landing progress.
-The first ever man-made object landing on Mars, the Mars 2 lander, crashed for an unknown reason.
+There is a large distance between Mars and Earth, so immediate command to a lander is almost impossible.
+A landing relies highly on its autonomous system.
+To avoid failure, precise understanding of the gravity field of Mars is essential for the landing projects, so that offsetting factors and uncertainties of gravitational effects could be minimized, allowing for a smooth landing progress.
+The first man-made object landing on Mars, the Mars 2 lander, crashed for an unknown reason.
 Since the surface environment of Mars is complex, composed of laterally varying morphological patterns, in order to avoid rock hazard the landing progress should be further assisted by employment of LIDAR on site in determining the exact landing position and other protective measures.